Today marks the 9th year in which I have written a blog post on your birthday – celebrating you, honoring you, loving you.

 You have captured all of me.
 Gorgeous from the day you were born.
 Strong in ways you don’t see, don’t believe, don’t yet understand.
 Tender in ways that pierce your own heart and compel you to compassion beyond bounds.
 Gorgeous in relationship.
 Strong in intellect, humor, love.
 Tender in actions, generosity, empathy.

-Your are girl and woman simultaneously, in an ever-shifting orbit of emotions and passions and desires and hopes.
+You are girl and woman simultaneously, in an ever-shifting orbit of emotions and passions and desires and hopes.
 Though deeply compassionate and longing for the happiness of those in your world, you speak your mind – boldly, unapologetically, and calmly.
-You hardly ever raise your voice, but under a relatively calm exterior, a fire smolders.
+You hardly ever raise your voice, but under a relatively calm exterior, a fore smolders.
 Sparks fly, often.

 And now, this year, what more am I to add, offer, or say?
 As I look at this brief and incomplete history, I realize that much more of your childhood is behind you than ahead; that much more of our time together (at least as we’ve known it thus far) is behind us than ahead.
 My heart nearly breaks at this awareness.

 This year, as has always been true, your strength amazes me, your courage undoes me, and my hope on your behalf remains as undaunted as it was on the day you were born – my every cell willing you into strength and sound and life.
 This, truly, is all I want for you any and every year, every day, every hour, every second: strength and sound and life.

 May you, in even the slightest glimpses and sidelong glances, come to see yourself as I do and in such recognize the gift you are to this world…and certainly to me.